January 3, 2023

 Topics:

 The threats facing our oceans and planet may seem insurmountable.
-The impacts of climate change, biodiversity loss and pollution seem to dominate the news cycle, but there is a lot to be hopeful for.
+The impacts of climate change, biodiversity loss and pollution seem to dominate the news cycle.
+But there is still a lot to be hopeful for.
 Every single day, scientists and passionate advocates are working hard to address ocean challenges and discover new ways to protect the oceans and restore abundance!
 Here are 10 of our favourite good ocean news stories from 2022:

 1) Ten countries in the western Indian Ocean are banding together to create a network of marine conservation areas called the great blue wall

 The Great Blue Wall initiative, launched in November 2022, aims to promote transboundary cooperation to develop marine conservation areas between 10 nations: Comoros, Kenya, Madagascar, Mauritius, Mozambique, Seychelles, Somalia, South Africa, Tanzania and France, whose overseas department of La Réunion is in the Indian Ocean.
-This conservation effort will focus on protecting coral reefs, mangroves and seagrass meadows; supporting a global goal to protect 30 per cent of the oceans by 2030.
+This conservation effort will focus on protecting coral reefs, mangroves and seagrass meadows.
+Overall, the initiative supports a global goal to protect 30 per cent of the oceans by 2030.

 2) A stunning new fish species, called the rose-veiled fairy wrase, was discovered in the “twilight zone” in the maldives

-The rose-veiled fairy wrasse is a beautiful, new-to-science species of wrasse off the coast of the Maldives and the first-ever fish to be described by a Maldivian scientist.
-This new species, Cirrhilabrus finifenmaa, is one of the first to have its scientific name derived from the local Dhivehi language, ‘finifenmaa’ meaning “rose,” a nod to both its pink hues and the island nation’s national flower.
+The rose-veiled fairy wrasse is a beautiful, new-to-science species of wrasse off the coast of the Maldives.
+It is also the first-ever fish described by a Maldivian scientist.
+This new species, Cirrhilabrus finifenmaa, is one of the first to have its scientific name derived from the local Dhivehi language.
+The species name ‘finifenmaa,’ meaning “rose,” is a nod to both its pink hues and the island nation’s national flower.

 3) scientists develop a new device that could reduce shark bycatch by 90 per cent

-Marine scientists have designed and tested a piece of technology that could drastically reduce shark bycatch by emitting short electrical pulses as a deterrent.
-The device, known as SharkGuard, emits a short pulse every two seconds, which temporarily overstimulates the electrical sensors around a shark’s nose and mouth, called the ampullae of Lorenzini, causing the shark to swim away.
+Marine scientists have designed and tested a piece of technology that could drastically reduce shark bycatch.
+This new technoology emits short electrical pulses as a deterrent to sharks.
+The device, known as SharkGuard, emits a short pulse every two seconds.
+This temporarily overstimulates the electrical sensors around a shark’s nose and mouth, called the ampullae of Lorenzini, causing the shark to swim away.
 In trials, SharkGuard reduced the number of blue sharks accidentally caught by commercial fishing gear in a French longline tuna fishery in the Mediterranean by 91 per cent, and stingrays by 71 per cent.

 4) parts of the great barrier reef off the coast of australia are showing the highest coral cover in 36 years